LoginRadius/docs/content/howto/handle-token.md

 ```

-> You can checkout our github repository for [developer authentication demos](https://github.com/LoginRadius/developer-authentication-demos) using IDX in multiple languages.
+> You can check out our GitHub repository for [developer authentication demos](https://github.com/LoginRadius/developer-authentication-demos) using IDX in multiple languages.